Building the farm to fork digital highway: integrated food ontology development for agricultural, food science and public health domains

-This is a virtual conference beginning September 16th, 2020 presented as part of the International Conference on Biomedical Ontologies (ICBO) presence within JOWO 2020 (see https://icbo2020.inf.unibz.it/accepted-workshops/).
-We will be having 2 hour virtual conferences, once a week, for each of the sessions outlined below.
+This is a virtual conference beginning September 16th, 2020 presented as part of the International Conference on Biomedical Ontologies (ICBO) presence within BOSC 2020 (see https://icbo2020.inf.unibz.it/accepted-workshops/).
+We will be having 2 hour virtual conferences, once a week, at 6am PDT, 9am EDT, 3pm CEST, 11pm AEST for each of the sessions outlined below.

-Note: In light of the coronavirus crisis, the conference is being held virtually, with a commitment by ICBO that all main-conference paper submissions can be presented in person a year later in Bolzano, in addition to whatever virtual conference participation that may occur this year.
-More details on that will be available in June 2020.
-Our own IFOW workshop will continue regardless of paper submissions to the main conference, in other words you may submit your work to us for presentation this fall, in addition to participating in ICBO and its conference proceedings.
+Note: The main ICBO conference committee has stated that all main-conference paper submissions can be presented in person a year later in Bolzano, in addition to whatever virtual conference participation that may occur this year.
+Our own IFOW workshop will continue regardless of paper submissions to the main conference.
 IFOW itself will not itself be producing conference proceedings-related publications.

 We are encouraging people to consider this an opportunity to meet and connect with peers from interrelated disciplines, and to discover the full breadth of ontology research occurring in the food domain.